 Are you using wool dryer balls yet?
 They are absolutely one of my favorite discoveries since switching to a more natural lifestyle.

-If you’re worried that you’ll miss the scent of dryer sheets, simply add a few drops of your favorite essential oil right onto the wool dryer balls and toss them in with your drying clothes.
+If you’re worried that you’ll miss the scent of dryer sheets, simply add a few drops of your favorite essential oil right onto the wool dryer balls and toss them in with your drying clothes for the last 10 minutes of the drying cycle.

 - Start by loosely winding the yarn into large balls.
 It is very important that you wind the balls loosely because that allows the fibers to felt more easily in the step 4.
 The exact size of your ball isn't important, but it's better to go with a larger size since small wool dryer balls get lost in the laundry a lot more easily than larger ones.